Rotteror/warehouse-app/README.md

-# Angular App project - "Temple"
+# React / GraphQL / Node(Express) / MongoDB

-It's a small web project dedicated to all fitness lovers.
+It's a small web project which aims to examine and confront real problems in our days.
+Good Warehouse managment system is of utmost importance for any organization operating with goods.
-"Temple" is a place in web where each user can create, read, and update fitness programs!
-Users can follow/unfollow , comment and share their thoughts for certain program.
-Have fun

-This project was generated with [Angular CLI] version 12.1.1.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:3000/`.
+Run `npm run start` in `src` folder Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## API

 Run `npm run dev` at `server` folder for a API server.

+## Database - MongoDB
+For better usage and managment of your db's , please install MongoDB Compass

 ## GraphQl